Compare Thermomix models

 Difference between Thermomix models

-As the TM6 is wifi enabled, it has improved over the years with extra functions without having to create a new Thermomix
+As the TM6 is wifi enabled, it has improved over the years with extra functions without having to create a new Thermomix and the same will happen with the TM7.

 TM5 to TM6